California Institute of Technology: Pranks

 Caltech students have been known for their many pranks (also known as "RFs").

 The two most famous in recent history are the changing of the Hollywood Sign to read "Caltech", by judiciously covering up certain parts of the letters, and the changing of the scoreboard to read Caltech 38, MIT 9 during the 1984 Rose Bowl Game.
 But the most famous of all occurred during the 1961 Rose Bowl Game, where Caltech students altered the flip-cards that were raised by the stadium attendees to display "Caltech", and several other "unintended" messages.
 This event is now referred to as the Great Rose Bowl Hoax.

+During the Presidency of Bill Clinton students released a banner stating "Impeach Nixon" while Clinton was on the campus.
+Graeme Wood stated, "mockery and mischief, not politics, were the point."

-In recent years, pranking has been officially encouraged by Tom Mannion, Caltech's Assistant VP for Student Affairs and Campus Life.
-"The grand old days of pranking have gone away at Caltech, and that's what we are trying to bring back," reported the Boston Globe.
+Circa 2006, pranking had been officially encouraged by Tom Mannion, Caltech's Assistant VP for Student Affairs and Campus Life.
+"The grand old days of pranking have gone away at Caltech, and that's what we are trying to bring back", reported The Boston Globe.

 In December 2011, Caltech students went to New York and pulled a prank in Manhattan's Greenwich Village.
 The prank involved making The Cube sculpture look like the Aperture Science Weighted Companion Cube from the video game Portal.

 Caltech pranks have been documented in three Legends of Caltech books, the most recent of which was edited by alumni Autumn Looijen '99 and Mason Porter '98 and published in May 2007.